BarNahmuka/FacbookWinformApp/README.md

 The Enhanced Facebook WinForm provides users with a feature-rich Facebook experience that goes beyond standard API interactions:

--Slide Show: Displays a randomized slideshow of user photos, creating a nostalgic journey through memories.
+- Slide Show: Displays a randomized slideshow of user photos, creating a nostalgic journey through memories.
--Advanced Search: Allows users to find friends with specific shared interests (such as Liked Pages and events) within a selected age range.
+- Advanced Search: Allows users to find friends with specific shared interests (such as Liked Pages and events) within a selected age range.
   This feature has a dedicated FormAdvancedSearch form, streamlining searches for mutual interests.
--Sound Manager: Each user can set a unique theme song for their profile, offering a personalized audio experience when navigating between profiles.
+- Sound Manager: Each user can set a unique theme song for their profile, offering a personalized audio experience when navigating between profiles.
--User Identification: Streamlines profile identification within the app, adding a layer of personalization.
+- User Identification: Streamlines profile identification within the app, adding a layer of personalization.
--Albums and Collections: Provides organized views of the user's albums and other collections via FormAlbums and FormFacebookCollection forms, allowing structured exploration of media and posts.
+- Albums and Collections: Provides organized views of the user's albums and other collections via FormAlbums and FormFacebookCollection forms, allowing structured exploration of media and posts.

 ## Methodology and Design Patterns